ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 -- zookeeper_delete_path("/clickhouse/tables/test", recursive=True) <- root loss.

-SYSTEM RESTART REPLICA test; -- The table will attach as readonly as the metadata is missing.
+SYSTEM RESTART REPLICA test; -- Table will attach as readonly as metadata is missing.
 SYSTEM RESTORE REPLICA test;
 ```

+#### ON CLUSTER

+ClickHouse executed the query on all the servers of a specified cluster.
+More details in a [Distributed DDL](../../../sql-reference/distributed-ddl.md) article.

 ### RESTART REPLICAS {#query_language-system-restart-replicas}